twilio/OpenVBX/INSTALL.markdown

 ## Step 6: Profit!

 __That's it, you're all set.__
 OpenVBX is open source and extensible so feel free to skin it, hack it, and sell it!

 ## Installing on Godaddy

+OpenVBX does not function properly on GoDaddy without Mod Rewrite.
+Make sure that root directory of your OpenVBX install contains the `.htaccess` file that was distributed with OpenVBX.
+If not, rename the `htaccess_dist` file to `.htaccess`.

-Add this to the bottom of `OpenVBX/config/config.php`
+Add this to the bottom of `OpenVBX/config/config.php`:

 	$config['uri_protocol'] = 'REQUEST_URI';
 	$config['index_page'] = '';

-If you're still having issues at this point, modify your .htaccess file to be the following:
+If you're still having issues at this point, modify your `.htaccess` file to be the following:

 	RewriteEngine ON